Murda (song)

-"Murda" is a song recorded by American DJ and music producer Candyland.
-The song was released as Candyland's third single as a solo act on May 19, 2015, although the song premiered exclusively via Billboard one day prior.
+"Murda" is the single recorded by American DJ and music producer Candyland.
+The single was released as Candyland's third single as a solo act on May 19, 2015, although the song premiered exclusively via Billboard one day prior.

 Critical reception

 "Murda" gained generally positive reviews.
-Amanda Mesa of Dancing Astronaut complimented the song's "shock value," and stated that the track brought "more than a good dose of intensity."
-Matthew Meadow of Your EDM also viewed the song positively, calling it "simultaneously infectious."
-Meadow later claimed that the song would be likely to induce "everyone in the audience to make their best thizz face," as he culminated his review of the song.
+Amanda Mesa of Dancing Astronaut complimented the single's "shock value," and stated that the track brought "more than a good dose of intensity."
+Matthew Meadow of Your EDM also viewed the single positively, calling it "simultaneously infectious."
+Meadow later claimed that the single would be likely to induce "everyone in the audience to make their best thizz face," as he culminated his review of the single.